Aim of this guidance

 Any information disclosed will be treated in the strictest confidence.
 We will consider any information disclosed before confirming an offer of employment.
 If necessary, we may arrange a face-to-face discussion with the applicant to obtain further details.
 Failure to disclose relevant information when requested could result in disciplinary proceedings or dismissal.”

-“We take a positive approach to applicants with past criminal records”
+“We take a positive approach to applicants with criminal records”

 “We ensure that all those involved in the recruitment process have received appropriate guidance and training in the legislation and practice of recruiting people with criminal records.”